Skip to content

 Types Of Polishing Compounds (Subcategories)

-Below are the Sub-categories of commonly used polishing compounds:
+Below are the Subcategories of commonly used polishing compounds:

-Brown Tripoli
+1. Brown Tripoli

-White Polishing Compound
+2. White Polishing Compound

 This polishing compound is mainly used for hard metals like stainless steel and metals like nickel-plated and gives them a brighter shine.
 It is also an ideal choice for cutting and the intermediate polishing process.

-Black Polishing Compound
+3. Black Polishing Compound

-Blue Polishing Compound
+4. Blue Polishing Compound

 This polishing compound works well on non-ferrous metals or almost any type of metal to give it a smooth final polish.
 For better results, use it with a buffing wheel.

-Green Polishing Compound
+5. Green Polishing Compound

-Pink Polishing Compound
+6. Pink Polishing Compound

 The pink polishing or dual-purpose compound is used in the initial stage of soft metal and the final stage of hard metal polishing to get extra finishing.
 It’s one of the most adaptable compounds, as it works on wood, plastic, and painted surfaces.

-Red Polishing Compound
+7. Red Polishing Compound

-Yellow Polishing Compound
+8. Yellow Polishing Compound

-This Yellow Rouge is a dry, low-residue polishing compound that gives gold, platinum, stainless steel, and other hard metals a high-gloss finish.
+This Yellow Rouge is a dry,low-residue polishing compound that gives gold, platinum, stainless steel, and other hard metals a high-gloss finish.
 It is good to apply after 240 grit to 320 grit sandpaper.
 Use it with non-treated muslin or felt-stitched buffs running at about 3000 RPM.
 This compound can be used in brass, silver, and polymer pieces.

 Apart from the polishing compounds described above, there are a variety of polishing compounds available depending on the material and application.
-I hope this will help you select the appropriate polishing compound for your masterpiece.
+We hope this will help you select the appropriate polishing compound for your masterpiece.

 Compare products